-Figure 13: Income on account management fees' variability, EU-25
+Figure 13: Income on account management fees' variability, interquartile and overall range, EU-25 - in euro

 Source: Commission services retail banking sector inquiry, 2005-2006

 1.3.
 Satisfaction

 Consumer satisfaction is another important indicator for understanding how well markets are delivering for consumers.
 If consumers are not satisfied, this constitutes a challenge for the functioning of the internal market as well as for economic operators.
 Certain vital aspects of market function such as quality, choice, transparency, and after-sales service can be difficult to measure, in particular for service sectors Consumers' perception is a good way of monitoring these outcomes.